benhawker/oyster-cards/README.md

 As a customer
 I need to know where I've travelled from

-In order to know where I have been
-As a customer
-I want to see to all my previous trips

 In order to know how far I have travelled
 As a customer
 I want to know what zone a station is in